digime/digime-sdk-android/docs/Raw Data.md

 Most instances of raw data will have the `APPLICATION_JSON` mime type, symbolising JSON data which didn't fit within existing digi.me ontology.
 In this case, you can invoke `fileContentAsJSON` just as you would for mapped data.

 For any other mime type, `fileContentAsJSON` will throw an exception.
-In such cases, it should not be used and you should instead access the `ByteArray` file content directly with the `content` property and handle it how you see fit for your use case.
+In such cases, it should not be used and you should instead access the `ByteArray` file content directly with the `fileContent` property and handle it how you see fit for your use case.

 ## Pushing Raw Data